Protoboard/blend/README.md

 - `grunt jshint` lints only
 - `grunt karma:coverage` generates coverage only

-Coverage will be placed in folder "coverage".
+Coverage will be placed in folder "doc/coverage".

-### Documentation
+### API Documentation

-- `grunt doc` generates documentation
+- `grunt doc` generates API documentation

-Documentation will be placed in folder "doc".
+Documentation will be placed in folder "doc/api".